 I felt… I felt the magic.
 And then…

 And then the security guards tackled me.
-They wrestled me to the ground and pinned me there til I stopped struggling.
-Eventually they picked me up and led me out.
-As I passed the window, I saw the pink Unicorn rocking horse swaying pleasantly outside the office window.
+They wrestled me to the ground and pinned me there until I stopped struggling.
+Eventually they picked me up and lead me out.
+As I passed the window, I saw the pink unicorn swaying pleasantly outside the office window.
 It was laughing at me!
 The little prick!
-It somehow managed to mouth an obscenity at me and continued to laugh as I was escorted away.
+It somehow managed to mouth something obscene at me and continued to laugh as I was escorted away.

 ‘… and that was how I got fired.’